 The REPowerEU plan is a landmark publication with far-stretching impact on various industries, and is expected to guide reforms and investments in the years up to 2030.
 In order to replace Russian fossil fuels and diversify the EU’s energy mix, the Commission is increasing the targets for the production and import of energy carriers such as renewable hydrogen, biomethane and LNG significantly.
 Additionally, the plan proposes to significantly shake up the investment landscape, e.g. by repurposing the Recovery and Resilience Facility and easing permitting procedures.
 It is expected that this mix of measures will strengthen the business case of projects in the energy transition and will provide guarantees to investors.

-Furthermore, the revised targets within some of the (already controversial) Fit for 55 files, such as the Renewable Energy Directive, are expected to be subject to intense negotiations among the co-legislators.
-Whilst there is general consensus on the objectives of the REPowerEU plan – diversify energy sources and stimulate the transition towards renewable energy sources – policymakers disagree on the measures necessary to realize these objectives.
+Furthermore, the targets within many of the Fit for 55 legislation, such as the Renewable Energy Directive, are still subject to negotiations among the co-legislators.
+While there is general consensus on the objectives of the REPowerEU plan – diversify energy sources and stimulate the transition towards renewable energy sources – policymakers disagree on the measures necessary to realize these objectives.
 Notably, in September, MEPs voted to raise the target of renewable energy from 40% to 45%.
 The European Parliament will start its discussions on the proposed amendments to RED on permitting procedures in the end of October in the ITRE Committee.
 MEPs and the Czech Presidency of the Council of the EU aim to integrating the proposed RED on permitting procedure into the Trilogue negotiations on RED III and close the files by the end of the year.

 Want to know more about these latest developments and how they impact your organization?
 Please get in touch with us via our website.
-We also invite you to stay up to date via Dr2 Consultants’ weekly Fit for 55 policy updates (read the latest update here and subscribe here).
+We also invite you to stay up to date via Dr2 Consultants’ weekly EU Energy and Climate Policy Updates (read the latest update here and subscribe here).